-- How the time off will be paid, if at all.
-As the employer, you can decide whether employees will have the option of taking unpaid time off or if you will deplete their vacation or paid time off (PTO) bank.
-But be sure not to take a deduction from exempt employee wages if PTO is unavailable, and don’t require employees to use their protected sick leave if you’re in a state that requires that benefit.
-(More on this below.)
+- Paid versus unpaid time off clarifications should be outlined in your policy and communicated to employees.
+You have the ability to decide whether employees may take unpaid time off or use vacation or paid time off (PTO).
+Do not deduct wages from exempt employees if PTO is not available.
+Do not require employees to use their protected sick leave if you’re in a state that requires that benefit.

 Here is another blog post with ideas to create your organization’s snow day policy – https://integrityhr.com/hrblog/how-to-create-your-organizations-snow-day-policy/ .

 A key legal aspect to consider is adhering to the Fair Labor Standards Act (FLSA) guidelines, essential for developing and applying weather-related policies, especially concerning employee compensation during closures.

 Compensation varies for non-exempt and exempt employees in these scenarios:

 Paying non-exempt, hourly employees due to bad weather is not mandatory.
 However, employers can opt to pay them fully or partially, since the closure isn’t their fault.
 Alternatively, you can allow these employees to use their accrued PTO.

 Remember, if your business closes early or opens late, non-exempt employees must be paid for the time they work.